Social class in New Zealand: Rogernomics and inequality

 New Zealand's claims to be a classless society were seriously undermined in the 1980s and 1990s by the economic reforms of the fourth Labour government and its successor, the fourth National government.
 The reforms (sometimes called Rogernomics) made by these governments severely weakened the power of unions, removed a lot of protection from workers, cut social welfare benefits and made state housing less affordable.
 After these reforms, the gap between rich and poor New Zealanders was increased dramatically, with the incomes of the richest 10% of New Zealanders advancing while the other 90% stayed largely static.
 In addition the number of New Zealanders living in poverty is much higher than in the 1970s.
-In an article entitled "Countries with the Biggest Gaps Between Rich and Poor", BusinessWeek ranked New Zealand at 6th in the world:
+In a 2011 article entitled "Countries with the Biggest Gaps Between Rich and Poor", BusinessWeek ranked New Zealand at 6th in the world:

 The U.N.
 Development Program recently came out with a report looking, among other things, at income inequality worldwide...
 According to the OECD, New Zealand had the biggest rise in inequality among member nations in the two decades starting in the mid-1980s.

 Although wealth is much more unevenly distributed than previously, New Zealand still lacks most of the overt signals of class which mark countries such as the United States.
-Most people do not care what others' parents do for a living, who a person is descended from, or where they went to school, and New Zealanders almost invariably have more respect for those who have earned their money through hard work than those who have inherited it or made it through investment.
+Most people are not concerned about what others' parents do for a living, who a person is descended from, or where they were educated, and New Zealanders almost invariably have more respect for those who have earned their money through hard work than those who have inherited it or made it through investment.

 Consequences

 The trend of greater social disparity has also seen a change in attitudes.
 Younger New Zealanders increasingly accept inequality as an unavoidable social reality, and egalitarian concerns are less popular.

 The 'Brain Drain' (emigration of skilled young workers) is a troubling phenomenon for the Government, and often cited by Opposition parties in election campaigns.
-Since 1999, university graduates have increasingly chosen to live and work abroad.
+Since the introduction of student fees in 1989, university graduates have increasingly chosen to live and work abroad.
 Studies suggest that around 25% of kiwi graduates will emigrate upon graduation, usually selecting Australia, the UK or Canada as their new home.